xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 ## What is gRPC again?

-(gRPC)[http://www.grpc.io/] is an open source RPC framework that leverages HTTP/2 as a transport.
+[gRPC](http://www.grpc.io/) is an open source RPC framework that leverages HTTP/2 as a transport.
 Compared to simple TCP transport, gRPC brings two important features to MDT: 1) Optional encryption with TLS and 2) Support for "dial-in" (from collector to router).

 Now bear with me for a moment, as this next bit get a little complicated.
-If you are familiar with the 64 bit (IOS XR software architecture)[https://xrdocs.github.io/application-hosting/blogs/2016-06-28-xr-app-hosting-architecture-quick-look/], you may already be aware that IOS XR runs in a container on top of a Linux kernel.
+If you are familiar with the 64 bit [IOS XR software architecture]([https://xrdocs.github.io/application-hosting/blogs/2016-06-28-xr-app-hosting-architecture-quick-look/), you may already be aware that IOS XR runs in a container on top of a Linux kernel.
 The gRPC server used by MDT lives in the IOS XR container (it's part of the IOS XR Linux shell) but it is not part of the XR Control Plane proper.
 This means that gRPC uses the Linux networking stack (not the XR networking stack).
 And this is where problems can happen.

 ## What Does gRPC see?